 Text Connor Smith (559.905.0146) to join the texting list

-During the summer months, we are meeting every Wednesday 7:00-8:30 p.m. on the lawn area outside of the Discipleship Center for “JHG on the Lawn”.
-Join us for a night of fun, fellowship, and time in God’s Word as we study through Titus!
+During the fall months, we are meeting every Wednesday 6:45-8:30 p.m. on the Poolside Lawn for “JHG on the Lawn”.
+Join us for a night of fun, fellowship, and time in God’s word!
+We are excited for our church-wide study through the book of Colossians beginning this fall!

 As we have continued to receive updates and information regarding COVID-19, the health and safety of our congregation and community continue to be a concern and priority for us.
 For more info, visit the trinitycc.com/covid-19.